 The book club meets in person at the East Granby Public Library, conference room, the second Monday of the month at 10am.
 Meeting, July 10, 2023 Register here!
 The Foundling by Ann Leary It’s 1927 and eighteen-year-old Mary Engle is hired to work as a secretary at a remote but scenic institution for mentally disabled women called the Nettleton State Village for Feebleminded Women of Childbearing Age.
 She’s immediately in awe of her employer—brilliant, genteel Dr. Agnes Vogel.
 Dr. Vogel had been the only woman in her class in medical school.
 As a young psychiatrist she was an outspoken crusader for women’s suffrage.
 Now, at age forty, Dr. Vogel runs one of the largest and most self-sufficient public asylums for women in the country.
 Mary deeply admires how dedicated the doctor is to the poor and vulnerable women under her care.
 Soon after she’s hired, Mary learns that a girl from her childhood orphanage is one of the inmates.
 Mary remembers Lillian as a beautiful free spirit with a sometimes-tempestuous side.
 Could she be mentally disabled?
 When Lillian begs Mary to help her escape, alleging the asylum is not what it seems, Mary is faced with a terrible choice.
 Should she trust her troubled friend with whom she shares a dark childhood secret?
 Mary’s decision triggers a hair-raising sequence of events with life-altering consequences for all.
 Inspired by a true story about the author’s grandmother, The Foundling offers a rare look at a shocking chapter of American history.
 This gripping page-turner will have readers on the edge of their seats right up to the stunning last page…asking themselves, “Did this really happen here?” ![]() In-Person Book Club

 The book club meets in person at the East Granby Public Library, conference room, the second Monday of the month at 10am.
 Meeting, August 14th, 2023 Register here!
-The Beekeeper of Aleppo: A Novel Nuri is a beekeeper and Afra, his wife, is an artist.
+The Beekeeper of Aleppo: A Novel by Christy Lefteri Nuri is a beekeeper and Afra, his wife, is an artist.
 Mornings, Nuri rises early to hear the call to prayer before driving to his hives in the countryside.
 On weekends, Afra sells her colorful landscape paintings at the open-air market.
 They live a simple life, rich in family and friends, in the hills of the beautiful Syrian city of Aleppo—until the unthinkable happens.
 When all they love is destroyed by war, Nuri knows they have no choice except to leave their home.
 But escaping Syria will be no easy task: Afra has lost her sight, leaving Nuri to navigate her grief as well as a perilous journey through Turkey and Greece toward an uncertain future in Britain.
 Nuri is sustained only by the knowledge that waiting for them is his cousin Mustafa, who has started an apiary in Yorkshire and is teaching fellow refugees beekeeping.
 As Nuri and Afra travel through a broken world, they must confront not only the pain of their own unspeakable loss but dangers that would overwhelm even the bravest souls.
 Above all, they must make the difficult journey back to each other, a path once so familiar yet rendered foreign by the heartache of displacement. ![]() In-Person Book Club

 The book club meets in person at the East Granby Public Library, conference room, the second Monday of the month at 10am.
 Meeting, September 11th, 2023 Register here!
 Merci Suarez Changes Gears by Meg Medina Merci Suárez knew that sixth grade would be different, but she had no idea just how different.
 For starters, as strong and thoughtful as Merci is, she has never been completely like the other kids at her private school in Florida, because she and her older brother, Roli, are scholarship students.
 They don’t have a big house or a fancy boat, and they have to do extra community service to make up for their free tuition.
 So when bossy Edna Santos sets her sights on the new boy who happens to be Merci’s school-assigned Sunshine Buddy, Merci becomes the target of Edna’s jealousy.
 Things aren't going well at home, either: Merci’s grandfather and most trusted ally, Lolo, has been acting strangely lately — forgetting important things, falling from his bike, and getting angry over nothing.
 And Merci is left to her own worries, because no one in her family will tell her what's going on.
 Winner of the 2019 Newbery Medal, this coming-of-age tale by New York Times best-selling author Meg Medina gets to the heart of the confusion and constant change that defines middle school — and the steadfast connection that defines family. ![]() In-Person Book Club